calvium/react-native-component-viewer/README.md

 ## Usage in react-navigation

-Here's how to use it in react-native-router-flux:
+Here's how to use it with react-navigation:

 - First, add a wrapped `ComponentViewer` component to your list of scenes in a navigator